coverclock/com-diag-hazer/README.md

            -D DEVICE   Use DEVICE for input or output.
            -E          Like -R but use ANSI escape sequences.
            -F          Like -E but refresh at 1Hz.
-           -H HEADLESS Like -F but writes screen to HEADLESS file.
+           -H HEADLESS Like -R but writes screen to HEADLESS file.
            -I PIN      Take 1PPS from GPIO input PIN (requires -D).
            -L LOG      Write sentences to LOG file.
            -O          Output sentences to DEVICE.